Up and Away: The Ballad of Up Records

-Even when grunge was peaking around 1992, a new indie scene continued to grow in the northwest, made up of bands that sounded nothing like the Soundgardens and Nirvanas that had taken over MTV and alternative radio.
+Even when grunge was at its peak around 1992-3, an indie scene continued to grow in the northwest, made up of bands that sounded nothing like the Soundgardens and Nirvanas that had taken over MTV and alternative radio.
 One of those who recognized the changing tide was Sub Pop employee Chris Takino.

 Takino originally started Up Records to release records of his friends' bands.
 His first release was the "You Make Me Wish I Had A Gun" 7" from Violent Green in 1993, followed by 7" singles from regional acts Juned, Mike Johnson and Butterfly Train.

 In 1994, Takino suggested to Sub Pop boss Jonathan Poneman that the label sign Boise band Built to Spill, a band featuring Doug Martsch (previously of the Seattle band Treepeople, whom Takino had managed).
-While Poneman said that Built to Spill did not fit the label at the time, he encouraged Takino to release the record himself.
+While Poneman said that Built to Spill did not fit Sub Pop at the time, he encouraged Takino to release the record himself.

 [Up Records] was this fresh air that kind of replaced the stale grunge.Megan Jasper, Sub Pop Records

 With financial support from his Sub Pop friends, Takino released the second Built to Spill album, There’s Nothing Wrong With Love, on Up in September 1994.
 The album became a hit and the label took off.
-At that point, Up could no longer be a part-time gig for Takino.
+At that point, Up became a full-time gig for Takino.

-Takino continued to add more bands to his label, including 764-HERO, Modest Mouse, Caustic Resin, Mike Johnson, Butterfly Train and Quasi.
-Up struck gold a second time with Modest Mouse, who like Built to Spill, would leave Up for a major label.
-The music industry took notice, and Takino became know for having an ear for talent.
+Takino continued to add bands to his label's roster, including 764-HERO, Modest Mouse, Caustic Resin, Mike Johnson, Butterfly Train and Quasi.
+He struck gold a second time with Modest Mouse, who like Built to Spill, would end up leaving Up for a major label.
+The music industry took notice, and Takino became known for having an ear for talent.

 "It was no secret major-record companies watched Up Records to see what they put out," personal friend and Sub Pop staffer Megan Jasper told the Seattle Times1.
 "Chris had an incredible ear - he could listen to music, and he instantly knew if it was relevant, and how it was relevant."